-PART 1419 - TRANSITION
+PART 19 - TRANSITION

-- 14.1-19.1 Representations regarding DC&P and ICFR following the transition periods If an issuer files an annual certificate in Form 52-109F1, 52-109FM1, 52-109FMP1 or 52-109F1

-IPO/RTO1 or an interim certificate in Form 52-109F2 or 52-109F2 IPO/RTO that includes representations regarding DC&P or ICFR, these representations would not extend to the prior period comparative information included in the annual filings or interim filings if: - (a) the prior period comparative information was previously the subject of certificates that did not include these representations; or - (b) no certificate was required for the prior period.
+- 19.1 Representations regarding DC&P and ICFR following the transition periods If an issuer files an annual certificate in Form 52-109F1 or an interim certificate in Form 52-109F2 that includes representations regarding DC&P or ICFR, these representations would not extend to the prior period comparative information included in the annual filings or interim filings if: - (a) the prior period comparative information was previously the subject of certificates that did not include these representations; or - (b) no certificate was required for the prior period. - 19.2 Application of Amendments The amendments to the Instrument and this Policy which came into effect on January 1, 2011 only apply to annual filings and interim filings for periods relating to financial years beginning on or after January 1, 2011.